 Even though you may not be a bus or shuttle rider, you will benefit from less congestion of vehicles and pedestrians in Madison College parking lots and the city parking structures.
 Likewise, you will experience a reduction of traffic stresses within the City of Madison and communities served by Metro Transit.
 Just imagine competing for limited parking spaces with thousands more students!
 The money you pay into the system will support the continuance of the Bus and Para-Transit Program and the Shuttle Program.

 Tips for Bus Riders

 Where to Get Route and Schedule Information

 Go to the Metro Transit website to find up-to-date information about routes, schedules, transfer locations, park-and-ride locations, the rank-n-roll system for bikes, changes in routes and schedules, etc. The website includes an interactive feature called “How To Ride – Trip Planner,” which allows you to input the location from which you wish to depart and the location to which you want travel.
 The system will then infor3wm you of locations and times for your trip(s).
 Students may also pick up copies of the Metro System Map and the Ride Guide at various locations on and off campus.

 Metro Transit has many online riding tips as well as an online “How To Ride – Trip Planner” on the City of Madison Metro Transit website.
 The trip planner is available 24/7 and informs you of departure and arrival locations and times, as well as transfer information.
 We also encourage you to speak to other students who are experienced bus riders.
 They are usually happy to share tips to better use the transportation system.

-Please speak with representatives from the Madison College Student Senate in Truax room B1260H, call (608) 246-6107 or email firstname.lastname@example.org.
+Please speak with representatives from the Madison College Student Senate if you have any issues or suggestions.
+The Student Senate is located in Truax room B1260H, you can also call (608) 246-6107 or email firstname.lastname@example.org.